 You may be able to to change breathing methods while running comfortably.
 An easy way to see how it feels is simply if you can carry a conversation while you are running.

 I do this quite often on my long runs and during harder tempo runs.
-I don’t know what it is but when I do this I seem to feel a bit more relaxed even while at race pace when I breathe through my mouth.
+I feel more relaxed even while at race pace when I breathe through my mouth.
 Of course, every runner is different.
 For example, you may feel more comfortable breathing through your nose.

 It is so important to learn to relax while at higher anaerobic efforts.
-I can’t state this enough.
+That being said, this takes practice and patience to achieve.

 Have you ever watched a world-class athlete run at top speed?
 Have you seen the way they look?